Scientific Name

 Description

-Graptopetalum paraguayense 'Variegatum' is a beautiful succulent that forms rosettes of bluish-gray leaves with some pink to light purple hue and irregular cream or pinkish-yellow markings.
+Graptopetalum paraguayense 'Variegatum' is a beautiful succulent that forms rosettes of bluish-gray leaves adorned with irregular cream or pinkish-yellow markings, along with shades of pink to light purple.
 The rosettes grow at the tips of ever-lengthening stems that become pendent over time.
-Leaves are fleshy, flat, and pointed.
+The leaves are fleshy, flat, and pointed.
 The amount of variegation varies from rosette to rosette.
-In spring, the plant produces white star-shaped flowers with tiny red specks.

 Hardiness